La20821/Express-Backend-Project/README.md

 * As a user, I should be able to edit an account.
 * As a user, I should be able to delete an account.
 * As a user, I should be able to sign in.
+* As a user, I should be able to add an item.
+* As a user, I should be able to edit an item.
+* As a user, I should be able to delete an item.
+* As a user, I should be able to assign an item to a user.

+## Issues
+The main issue I ran into during back end development was understanding the relationships between my models and users.
+I spent a lot of time editing the relationships and updating the kind of data being stored in the users and models tables.
+It took debugging a lot of errors to finally reach a point where all the endpoints worked during testing on the Postman tool.